-Careers, Information, Advice and Guidance (CIAG) - "QAC Next Steps"
+Careers, Information, Advice and Guidance (CIAG) - 'QAC Next Steps'

 QAC believes that students with SEND, including those with high levels of needs, can access fulfilling jobs and careers with the right preparation and support.
 QAC aspires to support every student with a careers programme that follows the Gatsby Benchmarks.
-As a specialist College, all of the learning undertaken by QAC for its students is fully inclusive.
+As a specialist College, all of the learning undertaken by the College for its students is fully inclusive.

 A group of QAC students wearing red College hoodies